Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Experiments

-\paragraph{Impact of Global Consistency Refinement.} The DEPTH-Refinement row in Table \ref{tab:exp-ablation} corresponds to the ablation variant where the \textit{Refinement} module is removed.
-Compared to the full DEPTH model, we observe consistent drops in precision, recall, and F1 score, indicating that the \textit{Refinement} module provides meaningful improvements across all metrics.
+\paragraph{Impact of Global Consistency Refinement.} The DEPTH$-$Refinement row in Table \ref{tab:exp-ablation} corresponds to the ablation variant where the \textit{Refinement} module is removed.
+Compared to the full DEPTH model, we observe consistent performace drops, indicating that the \textit{Refinement} module provides meaningful improvements across all metrics.
 These results demonstrate that the \textit{Refinement} step successfully verifies and self-corrects the predictions from the \textit{Grounding} module, thereby enhancing overall extraction quality.
-Additionally, Appendix \ref{sec:ape_template} provides case studies to further illustrate how this refinement process operates in practice.